maxshuty/simply-lazy/README.md

 SimplyLazy(optionalOptions).lazy(selector)
 ```

-You can pass the instance an optional `options` object to get callbacks or set default information.
+Additionally there is an `options` object you can use to get callbacks or set default information.

 ## Callbacks